DiegoMero/DiegoMero/README.md

 My name is Diego, and I am a Full-Stack Developer.

-- 🌱 I’m currently learning Java.
+- 🔍 I'm currently looking for new opportunities.

 - 💬 I play video games in my free time.